MoreloNetwork/morelo/README.md

 #### On Linux and OS X

-* Install the dependencies
+* Install the dependencies using the one-liner or the table above.

-* Change to the root of the source code directory and build:
+* Build Boost from source using instructions above.

+* Build binaries:

-	`$ cd morelo && make release`
+	`$ make release`

 	*Optional*: If your machine has several cores and enough memory, enable parallel build by running `make -j<number of threads>` instead of `make`.
 For this to be worthwhile, the machine should have one core and about 2GB of RAM available per thread.